s3a-spatialaudio/VISR/doc/userdoc/using-standalone-renderers.rst

 The arguments for the **baseline_renderer** application are identical, except that the :code:`--metadapter-config` option is not supported as explained above.

 :code:`--audio-backend` or :code:`-D`
    The audio interface library to be used.
-See section :ref:using_standalone_renderers_common_options.
+See section :ref:`using_standalone_renderers_common_options`.
 :code:`--audio-ifc-options`:
-   Audio-interface specific options, section :ref:using_standalone_renderers_common_options.
+   Audio-interface specific options, section :ref:`using_standalone_renderers_common_options`.
 :code:`--audio-ifc-option-file`:
-   Audio-interface specific options, section :ref:using_standalone_renderers_common_options.
+   Audio-interface specific options, section :ref:`using_standalone_renderers_common_options`.
 :code:`--sampling-frequency` or :code:`-f`:
   Sampling frequency in Hz.
 Default: 48000 Hz.
-See section :ref:using_standalone_renderers_common_options.
+See section :ref:`using_standalone_renderers_common_options`.
 :code:`--period` or :code:`-p`:
   The number of samples processed in one iteration of the renderer.
 Should be a power of 2 (64,128,...,4096,...) .
 Default: 1024 samples.
-See section :ref:using_standalone_renderers_common_options.
+See section :ref:`using_standalone_renderers_common_options`.
 :code:`--array-config` or :code:`-c`:
   File path to the loudspeaker configuration file.
 Path might be relative to the current working directory.
 Mandatory argument.
   The XML file format is described below in Section :ref:`loudspeaker_configuration_file_format`.
 :code:`--input-channels` or :code:`-i`:
   The number of audio input channels.
 This corresponds to the number of single-waveform objects the renderer will process.
 Mandatory argument.
-A (case-insensitive) file extension of \c .xml triggers the use of the XML format for parsing.
+A (case-insensitive) file extension of :code:`.xml` triggers the use of the XML format for parsing.
 :code:`--output-channels` or :code:`-o`:
   The number of output channels the renderer will put write to.
 If not given, the number of output channels is determined from the largest logical channel number in the array configuration.
 :code:`--object-eq-sections`: